datreks/codetime-vscode/README.md

 3. In VSCode, Press <kbd>F1</kbd>, enter `token` to find the command: `CodeTime: Enter Token`, Press <kbd>Enter</kbd> and then input your token.
 4. Write some code, visit the dashboard and check if data is available.

+> If using an online IDE like [GitHub Codespaces](https://docs.github.com/en/codespaces), add your token to global ENV variable `CODETIME_TOKEN`.

 ## Settings

 ### Status Bar Info